rafaelperales05/Retro-Bowl-Remake/README.md

 # Retro-Bowl-Remake
-Retro Bowl Remake on a handheld PCB -
+Retro Bowl Remake on a handheld PCB - purely in C